sigami/base/README.md

 ## JavaScript

-There is no much added by default except for some function to add css classes to the tag cloud and of course bootstrap scripts.
+There is no much included by default, except for some function to add css classes to the tag cloud and of course bootstrap scripts.

 Main minifed file is `lib/assets/dist/jutzu.js`.

 ## Grunt